ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 ### Binding multicast devices using chip-tool for Windows/Linux
 Binding multicast allows to add all lighting devices to one multicast group.
 After that Light Switch can send multicast request and all of devices listening bound multicast group can run received command.
 It can be used to control more than one lighting device via single light switch at the same time.

-In this example groupNo is set to 257 and groupName is set to "Example"

-To perform binding for group multicast you need to complete following steps:
+ITo perform binding for group multicast you need to complete following steps:

 1. Navigate to the CHIP root directory: